Simon Ferry: International career

+In October 2004, Ferry was called up to the Scotland U17’s squad for the first time.

-In July 2006, Ferry played for Scotland at the 2006 European Under-19 Championship.
-The Scottish team reached the final, in which Ferry played, but they lost to Spain.
+Ferry played for the Scotland U19 squad and scored four times in the UEFA European Under-19 Championship’s qualifiers that saw the U19 side qualify for the tournament in Poland.
+He was then called up to the UEFA European Under-19 Championship squad.
+Ferry started all five matches in the tournament, as Scotland U19 went on to reach the UEFA European Under-19 Championship final.
+The Scottish team reached the final, in which he played, but they lost to Spain.
+Ferry went on to make nine appearances for Scotland U19.

-Due to injury, he missed the 2007 FIFA Under-20 World Cup.

-Coaching
+In January 2007, Ferry was called up to the Scotland U21 for the first time.
+Due to injury, he missed the FIFA Under-20 World Cup in Canada.
+Two years later, Ferry was called up to the Scotland U21 but he did not play.
+Ferry acknowledged that he won’t get a call–up from the senior squad.

+Post–Playing career

 During his time at Peterhead, Ferry worked as the first team coach under manager Jim McInally, as well as a youth coach for Celtic.
+His coaching at Peterhead expanded after he signed a contract with the club in January 2020.
+In June 2021, Ferry rejected an opportunity to join Kevin Thomson’s Kelty Hearts as part of his coaching staff.

 In May 2022, after Ferry's entertainment brand Open Goal agreed a partnership with the club, Ferry was announced as the manager of Lowland League side Broomhill.
 In March 2023, it was announced that Ferry and Open Goal would split ties with Broomhill at the end of the season.

-On 22 April, Ferry was named as the new assistant manager of Lowland League club East Kilbride for the following season under manager Mick Kennedy.
+On 22 April 2023, Ferry was named as the new assistant manager of Lowland League club East Kilbride for the following season under manager Mick Kennedy.
+He was part of the coaching staff who contributed to the club as champions in both 2023–24 season and 2024–25 season.

 Media career

 Ferry hosts an interview segment on Open Goal's YouTube channel.
 Titled Si Ferry Meets..., he has interviewed football players and managers such as Andy Robertson, Ally McCoist, John Hartson, Barry Ferguson, David Moyes, David Marshall, Ian Durrant, Leigh Griffiths, Kenny Miller, Jamie Carragher, Jonathan Woodgate and Gordon Strachan.
 Ferry also hosts Open Goal's Keeping the Ball on the Ground, discussing Scottish football with former professional footballers Kevin Kyle, Derek Ferguson, Frank McAvennie and Paul Slane, along with active player Andy Halliday, with guest appearances from other Scottish football and cultural personalities.

+In September 2020, Ferry became a columnist for the Glasgow Times.